matthiasgubler/shopwithme-backend/README.md

 ## Running the application locally

 First of all ensure you have a local mongodb instance running.
-That can be done with docker in an unpersistent way:
+That can be done with docker in an ephemeral way:
 ```shell
 docker run --name mongodb --expose 27017 mongo:4.2.3
 ```